Predictions for accounting & small business in 2018 – Futrli’s AU prediction panel

 Rob: That data efficiency, whatever form it’s in, that’s going to be a continuing theme.
 I’d say we’d see a lot more growth in machine learning with those data efficiencies being deployed before we start looking at blockchains.

 David: I think we’ll just absorb it through the software.
 The amount of data that will be in blockchain is scary – we might start seeing data scientists for SMEs.

 How do you see outsourcing in the future?

 David: It’s the model behind Sequel.
-In the early 90s people stopped having mainframes in their businesses and everyone moved to outsourced IT.
-In about 2005/6, marketing started to get outsourced and now aim for retainer based service agreements.
+In the early 90s, people stopped having mainframes in their businesses and everyone moved to outsourced IT.
+In about 2005/6, marketing started to get outsourced and now aim for retainer-based service agreements.
 It makes sense that accounting for SMEs is outsourced.
 This will be coupled by thousands of accountants being pushed out of corporate places in the next 10 to 15 years.

 Peter: We see merging bookkeeping, accounting and CFO work as a huge growth area in 2017 and continuing in 2018.
 I look after some SMEs on the other side of the country and being their CFO.
 Technology allows that to happen and machine learning – you’ve got products like Receipt Bank that feed into Xero and the data is there for you.
-Having that technology available means there’s significant efficiency gains.
+Having that technology available means there are significant efficiency gains.

 Good advisors draw skills from different disciplines.
 How do we make this art into a science?

 David: The science of business advisory is the technology, but that still needs judgement and good decision making.